Pavelius/eob2/README.md

 - `I` Show character inventery.
 - `C` Show character characteristic like level, class, alignment.
 - `X` Show character skills values.
+- `P` Pick item and drop in other inventory slot.
+Or pick up items from floor to empthy inventiry slot (equip item if needed).